PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 In this tutorial, I hope to get you from an empty Cargo project to having a window with a rotating square in it.
+This tutorial does ___not___ explain concepts used in the game, as those will be covered by other tutorials.
+This tutorial only covers project setup and contains a sample "game" simply to test the build environment.

 I assume that you have installed Rust and Cargo, and have already built a hello-world project with Cargo.
 If you haven't met these criteria, please read the first few chapters of